Thomas Jefferson Stevens

 Laura is listed as Thomas' wife in the 1860 United States Federal Census even though in the divorce it said she had left before 1860.

 Thomas Stevens fourth wife was Charlotte Waterman.
 They were married in 1866.
 She was born in France and this was her second marriage.
+She was the widow of James Waterman.
+He died in 1858.
+They did not have any children.
 She is buried in the family plot at Cambridge Cemetery with many of the Stevens family.

 Cambridge Cemetery